Plus (autonomous trucking): Product and technology

-The company has carried out road testing of its technology in 17 states in the U.S. as of 2021.
+The company has carried out road testing of its technology in 48 states in the U.S. as of 2021.
 In addition to its own road testing, Plus's technology is independently tested at the Transportation Research Center.

 Plus has partnered with truck manufacturers and trucking fleets to introduce its driving systems.
 It began to roll out its system to companies in China and the U.S. in 2021 and announced that it would begin production that year.
-As of 2021, the company partnered with the European truck manufacturer Iveco to work together on building semi-trucks that could drive autonomously and use liquefied natural gas engines.
-It also partnered with engine maker Cummins Inc. to develop self-driving trucks fueled by natural gas.
+As of 2024, the company is working with Bosch, Cummins, dm-drogerie markt, DSV, Goodyear, Hyundai Motor Company, IVECO, NVIDIA, Scania/MAN/Navistar of the TRATON GROUP and Transurban on autonomous transportation.